FlowX vs Make

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Workflow Automation — Automate complex workflows
+- Low-code/No-code Workflow Builder — Design workflows without coding

-- Integrations — Connect with existing tools
+- Enterprise system integrations — Connects with existing IT and DevOps tools

-- Security Features — Enterprise-grade security
+- Security & Compliance — Enterprise-grade security features

 - Visual workflow builder — Drag-and-drop interface to create workflows